 Deductible Amount.
 This is an amount of Covered Charges for which no benefits will be paid.
 Before benefits can be paid in a Calendar Year a Covered Person must meet the deductible shown in the Schedule of Benefits.
+The Calendar Year Deductible is waived for some services as indicated in the Schedule of Benefits.

 Family Unit Limit.
 When the maximum amount shown in the Schedule of Benefits has been incurred by members of a Family Unit toward their Calendar Year deductibles, the deductibles of all members of that Family Unit will be considered satisfied for that year.
+The Calendar Year Deductible is waived for some services as indicated in the Schedule of Benefits.